keybase/book-content/01-account/04-privacy.md

 You can trust that people are who they say they are on Keybase — not just because they say they are, and not just because Keybase says they are, but — because absolutely anyone can double-check and be sure that they are.
 This is also why you can’t use a private Twitter or GitHub account as proofs.
 If accounts are private, not everyone can verify them, and the system starts to break down.

-### You can block and report inappropriate accounts
+### Blocking and reporting
 But, you can still control how you use Keybase and who can interact with you here.
-You can keep your account open and block and report people as needed, on an individual basis.
-Or, you can close off chat you can Learn more about blocking people and controlling who can add you to chats and teams in Chat.
+You can block and report people on an individual basis.
+Or, you can limit who can chat with you and add you to a team.
+Learn more in [Chat](chat/blocking).

-### Something about following/followers TK
 Even if you block someone, they can still follow you.
 You can remove them from your follows so you don’t see them.
 But they can still see you.

-## Privacy policy TK
+### Privacy policy TK
 Keybase won’t sell or rent your data or content for any reason.

 By design, Keybase can’t access, sell, transmit, or use your encrypted content.